internyl-dev/data-acquisition-pipeline/README.md

-# Internyl API Backend
+# Internyl Data Acquisition via AI Wrapper

-This is the repository for the backend system for the Internyl website.
-This backend system is responsible for finding the info used by the cards on the internship search page.
+This is the repository for the data acquisition pipeline for the Internyl website.
+This system is responsible for finding the info displayed on the cards of the internship search page.

 Internyl Website Repo: https://github.com/internyl-dev/internyl-frontend
 <br>